Frozen Shoulder

 solutions being pipetted into various test tubes

-Common Causes of Frozen Shoulder
+What are Common Causes of Frozen Shoulder?

 We are not entirely sure why Frozen Shoulder happens to certain people, but something triggers the connective tissue and capsule around the shoulder joint to thicken and get inflamed, tightening the shoulder joint.